django-oscar/django-oscar-accounts/README.md

 This allows the templates to be customised by overriding blocks instead of replacing the entire template.

+If not using Oscar, then add `accounts.offer` to `INSTALLED_APPS`.
+This is required as the `Account` model has a foreign key to Oscar's product range model.
+When Oscar isn't installed, this needs to be stubbed.

 In order to make the accounts accessible via the Oscar dashboard you need to append it to your `OSCAR_DASHBOARD_NAVIGATION`
 ``` python